 Another important function of proteins is its involvement in cell movements.
 Microtubules are part of the mechanism for cell movement.
 Movement along the microtubule length is dependent on the action of motor proteins in it.
 These proteins utilize energy from ATP hydrolysis to produce movement.
 Two families of motor proteins are responsible for the cellular movements brought about by microtubules.
 These are kinesins and dyneins.

 Kinesins and dyneins move in opposite directions.
 Kinesin are molecules consisting of two heavy and two light chains.
-The heavy chains have amino terminal globular head responsible of binding to both microtubules and ATP.
+The heavy chains have amino terminal globular head responsible for binding to both microtubules and ATP.
 Hydrolysis of ATP provides the energy needed for movement.
 The two light chains are responsible for binding to the other cell components, such as organelles and vesicles that are transported along microtubules.
 Dynein, on the other hand, is a relative larger molecule also composed of heavy and light chains.
-Same functions are done by these heavy and light chains.
+The same functions are done by these heavy and light chains.
 These proteins are responsible of moving organelles toward and away the center of the cells.
-Some play more specific roles such as repositioning the Golgi apparatus from the center of the cell to that near the centrosome.
+Some play more specific roles, such as repositioning the Golgi apparatus from the center of the cell to that near the centrosome.

 The sliding filament theory explains the possible mechanism in muscle contraction based on the action of myosin and actin.
 According to this theory, the actin filaments of muscle fibers tend to slide past the myosin filaments during contraction.
 This was further developed as the cross-bridge model.
-In the cross-bridge model, actin and myosin forms a protein complex called an actomyosin.
+In the cross-bridge model, actin and myosin form a protein complex called an actomyosin.
 The head of the myosin attaches itself to the actin filament forming a cross-bridge between them.
-Contraction occurs when myosin pulls the actin filaments towards the center of the band.
-Then, it detaches itself from the actin, and creates a stroke to bind to a next actin molecule.
+Contraction occurs when myosin pulls the actin filaments towards the center of the band, then it detaches itself from the actin, and creates a stroke to bind to a next actin molecule.